Report: Supreme Court draft suggests Roe could be overturned - NewsBreak

 The report comes amid a legislative push to restrict abortion in several Republican-led states — Oklahoma being the most recent — even before the court issues its decision.
 Critics of those measures have said low-income and minority women will disproportionately bear the burden of the new restrictions.

 The leak jumpstarted the intense political reverberations that the high court’s ultimate decision was expected to have in the midterm election year.
-Already, politicians on both sides of the aisle were seizing on the report to fundraise and energize their supporters on both sides of the issue.
+Already, politicians on both sides of the aisle were seizing on the report to fundraise and energize their supporters on either side of the hot-button issue.

 An AP-NORC poll in December found that Democrats increasingly see protecting abortion rights as a high priority for the government.